Pylons/pyramid/docs/narr/urldispatch.rst

 The context object passed to a view found as the result of URL dispatch will be an instance of the ``repoze.bfg.urldispatch.RoutesContext`` object.
-You can override this behavior by passing in a ``context_factory`` argument to the ZCML directive for a particular route.
-The ``context_factory`` should be a callable that accepts arbitrary keyword arguments and returns an instance of a class that will be the context used by the view.
+You can override this behavior by passing in a ``factory`` argument to the ZCML directive for a particular route.
+The ``factory`` should be a callable that accepts arbitrary keyword arguments and returns an instance of a class that will be the context used by the view.

 The context object will be decorated by default with the ``repoze.bfg.interfaces.IRoutesContext`` interface.
-To decorate a context found via a route with other interfaces, you can use a ``context_interfaces`` attribute on the ZCML statement.
+To decorate a context found via a route with other interfaces, you can use a ``provides`` attribute on the ZCML statement.
 It should be a space-separated list of dotted Python names that point at interfaces.

 If no route matches in the above configuration, :mod:`repoze.bfg` will call the "fallback" ``get_root`` callable provided to it during